-Our main results describe the emergence of a discriminatory equilibrium, one that is not impartial.
-In a discriminatory equilibrium, members of different groups face different incentives to undertake costly investments.
-Again, as in Arrow, some groups choose not to invest because they are not expected to, while others do invest, and correctly expect to be rewarded.
-In our model, however, workers' differing investment decisions are mirrored in the employer's choice of a discriminatory information structure --- one that favors the group who chooses to invest, unless the underinvested group is strictly more productive than the former; {\em Arrow meets Phelps.} In this way, the employer can efficiently deploy his limited attentional resources according to workers' investment decisions, focusing mainly on whether the underinvested group surprises him with a genuinely outstanding outcome.
-The resulting belief favors the invested group most of the time, and thus reinforces workers' expectations that they will be treated differently; a vicious circle is closed.
+Our main results describe a discriminatory equilibrium, in which some groups choose not to invest because they are not expected to, while others do invest and correctly expect to be rewarded.
+Crucially, these differing investment decisions are mirrored in the employer's choice of a discriminatory signal structure --- one that favors the group who invests, unless the underinvested group is strictly more productive than the former; {\em Arrow meets Phelps.} In this way, the employer can efficiently deploy his limited attentional resources according to workers' investment decisions, focusing mainly on whether the underinvested group surprises him with a genuinely outstanding outcome.
+This differential treatment reinforces workers' expectations and a vicious circle is closed.

 The following diagram plots the model's behavior against an attention cost parameter that captures how costly it is for the employer to acquire information: